Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For details, call the Fort Carson Veterinary Center at 719.526.3803.

 There are no quarantine regulations in Colorado.
-For additional information, call the Fort Carson Veterinary Center at 719.526.3803.
+For assistance, call the Fort Carson Veterinary Center at 719.526.3803.

 Boarding your pet can run from $20 to $40 per day, depending on the species and size of the animal.
 In addition, some facilities may require a deposit.
 Document requirements vary from kennel to kennel but it's encouraged to have your pet's complete health record with you.
 Most facilities require proof of current vaccinations, including rabies, distemper, and bordetella.

 Boarding kennels are not available on Fort Carson.
-For information on available local boarding kennels, visit the Colorado Springs Better Business Bureau (BBB) or call the Fort Carson Veterinary Center for assistance at 719.526.3803.
+For assistance call the Fort Carson Veterinary Center for assistance at 719.526.3803.